What to Do When You Are Waiting on God

 After a long time of waiting on the Lord, and one year after those men showed up at her home, Sarah held her answer to prayer in her arms.
-She named her baby boy Isaac, which means “God has brought me laughter”.
+The Lord had told her to name her baby boy Isaac, which means “God has brought me laughter”.

-I would like to think she named him this to remind herself that God brought her from the bitter laughter of a broken heart to the joyous laughter of a restored heart which had fully experienced God’s faithfulness.
+It’s almost like God wanted her to give the baby this name to remind her that He had brought her from the bitter laughter of a broken heart to the joyous laughter of a restored heart that had fully experienced God’s faithfulness.